Use advanced features like plugins, skills, and sub-agents.

 The phenomenon

-As context fills, Claude has more to keep track of and starts losing the thread.
+As context fills, the agent has more to keep track of and starts losing the thread.
 The signal-to-noise ratio drops.

-Around turn 20–30 of a heavy session, performance is noticeably worse than turn 3.
+After many turns in a heavy session, performance is noticeably worse than at the start.

 What it looks like